-On the 24th May we will pack our bags before departing on our early drive, we are moving 70km away today, to a site in the Khwai Community Concession area, at Magotho.
+On the 16th May 2021we will pack our bags before departing on our early drive, we are moving 70km away today, to a site in the Khwai Community Concession area, at Magotho.

 Khwai concession is a community-run private reserve adjacent to the Moremi Game Reserve, divided from it by the Khwai River.
 The river attracts high concentrations of thirsty wildlife.
 Riverine forest lines the wide water lily and papyrus covered floodplains around the Khwai River.
 A myriad of colourful birdlife is found in this watery habitat that is a breeding area for many species.
 Away from the river and plains is thick mophane woodland dotted with pans that attract many animal species in May, and where we often spot wild dog.
 The Khwai Community is running this area and all fees paid here go into the local Community providing schools, scholarships, water pumps and more.